+Name [®] (print or type) [®] Volunteer's name or that of legal represer Signature tative or guardian, as appropriate.
+Date Witness' Name (print or type) Witness' Signature Date Father (print or type) Father's Signature Date

+Witness' Signature

-If reasonably available.
-Signature Date Father (print or type) Father's Signature Date If reasonably available. ative or guardian, as appropriate.
-If reasonably available.
-Witness' Signature Date If reasonably available.
-Witness' Name (print or type) Witness' Signature Date Father's Signature Date Witness' Signature Date have explained the purpose of this part of the study to the patient.
-To the best of my knowled Witness' Signature Date art of the study to the patient.
-To the and risks to the baby. e best of my knowledge, Witness' Signature Father's Signature
+I have explained the purpose of this part of the study to the patient.
+To the best of my knowledge, she understands the purpose, procedures, and risks to the baby.

+Invest igat or Name (print or t yp e)

+Witness' Name (print or type)

+Investigator Signature